ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 Some concepts we have met today have been growing up in the C++ ecosystem for decades.
 Yet some people do not know them.
 Don't join such group of people.

 Other concepts are more new and debatable, those require balancing compromises and often imply to commit to a certain style.
 For instance, `std::optional`, that has been in the industry (and in many other languages) for many years is a competitor of other styles and ways to handle errors.
 What is better?
-Sometimes we can answer only in a specific case.
-We should be open to *take in consideration* new styles, idioms and tools.
+Sometimes the answer *depends on* the context.
+We should be **open** to *take in consideration* new styles, idioms and tools.
 As Bruce Lee was used to summarize his [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do):

 ```
 Research your own experience.